canonical/opensearch-operator/docs/how-to/upgrade.md

 (how-to-recover-rollback)=
 ## Recovering from a rollback

-OpenSearch does not support rolling back to a previous version.
+OpenSearch does not support downgrades.
-If a unit has already been upgraded, performing `juju refresh` to a previous revision might result in OpenSearch failing to start on that unit.
+Running `juju refresh` to a previous revision may cause OpenSearch to fail to start.
-In this case, a manual recovery is required.
+In that case, manual recovery is required.
-Follow the steps in this section to restore the cluster to a healthy, operational state.
+Follow the steps in this section to restore the cluster to a healthy state.

 For more information, please refer to the upstream [OpenSearch documentation about rolling upgrades](https://docs.opensearch.org/latest/migrate-or-upgrade/rolling-upgrade/#preparing-to-upgrade).

 ### Check Juju status

-Check Juju model status:
+First, check Juju model status:

 ```shell
 juju status